US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-Day 4 - Moremi Game Reserve
+Days 3 & 4 - Moremi Game Reserve

 Includes breakfast, lunch and dinner.

-Day 6 - Khwai
+Day 5 - Khwai Community Area

-The support team breaks down your Moremi safari camp while a game drive takes you to your next location in the Khwai region, just north of the Moremi Game Reserve.
+The support team breaks down your Moremi camp while a game drive takes you to your next location in the Khwai region, just north of the Moremi Game Reserve.
 Today's transfer/game drive through Moremi is a relatively long one; you'll head out early to catch any morning wildlife activity in the Xakanaxa area before setting off towards Khwai.
 Taking your time so as not to miss anything of particular interest along the way, you'll first stop for a morning tea and cookie break, followed by a picnic lunch under a shady grove of trees a little later on.
 Depending on what route you travel, and what you see on the way, you'll expect to arrive at your new camp around mid-afternoon.

 Khwai area is somewhat drier than the Xakanaxa area of Moremi as it is east of the Okavango Delta.
 The change in habitat heralds a change in the dominant wildlife species and you have the opportunity to explore all of this before arriving at your new comfortable mobile safari camp.
 If your campsite is situated in or near the Khwai community area, and animal movements permit, you have the chance to take an afternoon bush walk with your guide.
 A spot-lit night drive to see the area's nocturnal wildlife might then follow dinner.
 Guided safari walks and night drives are not allowed within Botswana's national parks so being outside Moremi's borders is a bonus.
 The boundaries are unfenced so the wildlife roams free between the two areas.